-Since ownership does not equal leadership, we'd embarked on a new chapter and hired Navigate the Journey to help us get there.
+Since owning a company doesn't instantly make us good leaders, we'd embarked on a new chapter to help us be better and hired Navigate the Journey to help us get there.
 Leadership development and coaching led us to EOS, the Entrepreneurial Operating System.
-After a year of tough decisions and hard work, we had a shared vision for the company, gained TRACTION® that instilled focus, discipline, and accountability throughout the company, and now have a more cohesive and healthy leadership team.
+After a year of tough decisions and hard work, we had a shared vision for Blend, gained TRACTION® that instilled focus, discipline, and accountability throughout the company, and now have a more cohesive and healthy leadership team.

 Three years later, EOS is now in the background of everything we do at Blend.
 It's our toolbox when problems arise.
 It’s a system for identifying and solving issues.
 We have identified the future in manageable chunks — a ten-year vision of what we strive to become, a three-year picture of what it will look like on our way there, and a one-year plan to move us forward — and we ensure progress happens week-to-week through quarterly rocks and weekly L10 meetings.
 We all work on the company, no matter the position at Blend.
 We're a team, and we each know our individual responsibilities for which we're accountable.

 “If you want to go fast, go alone.
 If you want to go far, go together.” - African proverb